KatlehoJordan/vs-code-intro/README.md

 # VS Code intro

-For this intro to work, one is expected to have `node` installed.
+For this intro to work, one is expected to have `node` and `python` installed, as well as some specific VS Code extensions.

-If one does not wish to install `node`, one can instead launch a VS Code Dev container from this directory.
-That container will have `node` installed.
-This dev container definition also includes python vs code extension installed so that you have python linting 'out-of-the-box'.
+If one does not wish to install these, one can instead launch a VS Code Dev container from this directory.
+That container will have dependencies installed.

 ## Intro